greeky-tarun/SmartConnectGrievancePortal/README.md

 # SmartConnectGrievancePortal
-## Our portal ensures that your grievances are submitted securely and confidentially.
+## Our portal ensures that your grievances are submitted securely and confidentially..